thecdil/sediment/_tributaries/atmosphere.md

 {% include feature/image-gallery.html objectid="sediment105" caption=false%}

-Viola Cordova stresses that although Diné know humans to be expressions of níłch’i, humans can still cause disruption to the world by acting incorrectly.
-Thus, Cordova says, the human's "first obligation is to be aware of the consequences of his actions in the world and in relationship with other beings.
-The second (but equally important) obligation," she continues, "is to create, or add to, the beauty of the universe.
+DINÉ KNOW HUMANS to be expressions of the Holy Wind níłch’i, as are canyons, rivers, cottonwood trees, lizards, and all other things in the world.
+But humans can still cause disruption by acting incorrectly.
+Thus, the human's "first obligation," philosopher Viola Cordova explains, "is to be aware of the consequences of his actions in the world and in relationship with other beings.
+The second (but equally important) obligation is to create, or add to, the beauty of the universe.
 He does this through adjusting his behaviour to harmonize with his surroundings and he does this also through the creation of beauty through ritual, song, and artistic objects.
 The deliberate creation of ugliness or introduction of disorderly elements is a disruption of the universe." [^8]

 I think about how many of the Wind's formations--the swooping dunes, spring-fed pools, maidenhair tapestries, snakes, scorpions, frogs, the Diné people themselves--were drowned or displaced by the Glen Canyon Dam and the stagnant, bloated waters of Lake Powell.
-Eventually, however, Cordova insists that Diné universe will "handle any disruptions with its tendency to balance and harmony," Cordova writes.
-"But as it balances itself," she warns "a human may be harmed," perhaps by events such as persistent "drought and disease." [^9]

 {% include feature/new-section.html %}